12 March 1930

 - The party asked Mahatma Gandhi to organise the movement.
 Gandhi decided to defy the British salt tax.
 An Act passed in 1882 granted the British the monopoly to collect and produce salt from the seas.
 The people were subject to a salt tax.
 Despite the commodity being freely available to be produced from the sea, Indians had to buy it from the government.
 Salt was chosen as the symbol of protest because it was a basic commodity and one that everybody needed irrespective of religion, caste, economic status, etc.

 - In the beginning, when Gandhi suggested the breaking of the salt law, a lot of people from the Congress as well as the press were sceptical.
 While Sardar Vallabhbhai Patel recommended a land revenue boycott, the press almost laughed it away.

-- The British government was also not too miffed about the whole impeding resistance.
+- The British government was also not too miffed about the whole impending resistance.

 - But gradually, people began to realise the power of the simple white powder.
 In Gandhi’s own words, “Next to air and water, salt is perhaps the greatest necessity of life.”

 - On 2nd March 1930, he wrote a letter to the viceroy, Lord Irwin announcing his decision to defy the salt tax law and also wrote about the injustices of the British Raj.
 The viceroy ignored the warning and did not meet Gandhi.

 - On 12 March 1930, Gandhi started the famous march from his ashram at Sabarmati in Ahmedabad.
 He was accompanied by 80 satyagrahis, all of whom were inmates of his ashram.